Building Matter Smart Home Devices 101

 Consumers are becoming more and more sophisticated and require intelligent and intuitive solutions.
 We refer to Matter smart home devices with machine learning capabilities that offer smarter solutions, voice control, data-intensive, and other functionality.
 However, these products require faster hardware that is energy efficient and operates at the edge (IoT edge).

-Environmental awareness is another aspect relevant for consumers, pushing manufacturers to build long-lasting IoT devices with low battery waste (lower battery replacement and longer recharging intervals) and high memory capacity that can handle over-the-air (OTA) updates of firmware/software.
+Environmental awareness is another aspect relevant to consumers, pushing manufacturers to build long-lasting IoT devices with low battery waste (lower battery replacement and longer recharging intervals) and high memory capacity that can handle firmware/software updates over-the-air (OTA).

-One of the strong differentiators of Matter smart home devices is the security standards of encryption and secure end-to-end communication, offering trusted connections, device identity mechanisms, access control mechanisms, and data security.
+One of the strong differentiators of Matter smart home devices is the security standards of encryption and secure end-to-end communication.
+These standards offer trusted connections, device identity mechanisms, access control mechanisms, and data security.
 These components provide confidentiality and privacy for users.

 Device attestation and verification are key components of Matter’s security features.
-A compliant distributed ledger is one key feature of the Matter standard, with a rigorous Matter certification program that makes it a trusted ecosystem.
+The Matter standard also features a compliant distributed ledger with a rigorous certification program, making it a trusted ecosystem.
 In addition, the Matter protocol specification has defined integrations of security functionality.

 Builders of Matter devices must also consider choosing a System on Chip (SoC) with incorporated security features and PSA security certification to offer consumers a trusted experience.